It's a New Day in Public Health.

 The Project Team requests all data in an electronic format.
 Regrettably, we cannot accept handwritten, photocopied, faxed, and other paper documents.

-The following data fields are required for each property parcel and/or service address for which data is submitted:
+The required data fields for each property parcel and/or service address should include the following.

 - Property Parcel ID / Tax ID

-- Physical Address (street number, street name, city, zip code)
+- Physical Address (street address, city, zip code)

-- Facility ID & Name (as permitted by FDEP) for the WWTF and/or PWS which serves the property
+- Facility ID (as permitted by FDEP) & Name of the PWS providing water to the property, if applicable

 - Wastewater Method (Sewer, Septic, Unknown)